ausmani23/demclass/README.md

 # Democracy and the Class Struggle

-This repository contains replication materials for the paper 'Democracy and the Class Struggle', forthcoming at the American Journal of Sociology.
+This repository contains replication materials for the paper "Democracy and the Class Struggle", forthcoming at the *American Journal of Sociology*.

 ## What do you need?